gstruct/terraform-provider-dockermachine/README.md

 Finally the state of the machine can be set using the attribute "state", either "running" or "stopped".
 Upon refresh, state will contain the actual state of the machine, lowercased.

-Currently, any change to resource attributes, except for the "state" attribute", will trigger a destroy-create cycle.
+Currently, any change to resource attributes, except for the "state" attribute, will trigger a destroy-create cycle.

 ### Example